R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

     This platform does not support hardware enclaves: SGX_DISABLED_UNSUPPORTED_CPU: SGX is not supported by the CPU in this system
     ```
-Don't worry, you will still be able to use simulation mode even if you see this message.
+You will still be able to use simulation mode even if you see this message.

 ### Run the client in other modes
 The client build is independent of the mode.
-The only difference is that the enclave will have a different signing key
+The only difference is that the enclave might have a different code
-when you are not using mock mode, which will be reflected in the enclave constraint provided to the client.
+signer, which will be reflected in the enclave constraint provided to the client.

 === "Linux/macOS"

-    1. When you run the host, you should see the new signing key in the output:
+    1. When you run the host, you should see the new code signer in the output:
     ```bash hl_lines="3"
     [main] INFO com.r3.conclave.host.web.EnclaveWebController -
     Remote attestation for enclave A92F481B7EEAE42D3EBB162BF77613605AF214D77D2E63D75A610FD485CFD7D6: